arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 An _Active Failover_ is defined as:

 - One ArangoDB Single-Server instance which is read / writable by clients called **Leader**
-- One or more ArangoDB Single-Server instances, which are passive and not readable or writable called **Followers**, which asynchronously replicate data from the master
+- One or more ArangoDB Single-Server instances, which are passive and not writable called **Followers**, which asynchronously replicate data from the master
 - At least one _Agency_ acting as a "witness" to determine which server becomes the _leader_ in a _failure_ situation